-Below are additional resources to help tax practitioners and individual tax preparers navigate through the intricate tax laws that affect the LGBT community.
+Below are additional resources to help tax practitioners and individual tax preparers navigate through the intricate tax laws that affect the LGBTQ+ community.

 - Same Sex Tax